 What is blackmailing?

-Blackmailing is the English word for blackmail.
-In BDSM, it describes a role play between a top as the blackmailer and a bottom as the victim, who is blackmailed for money, actions or objects.
+Blackmailing describes a role-play in BDSM between a Top as the blackmailer and a Bottom as the victim, who is blackmailed for money, actions or objects.
 This can happen via chat, email, telephone or in real life.
 The victim voluntarily shares private and/or embarrassing information with the blackmailer.
 Top in turn uses the publication, use or exposure of this information as leverage.

 For the victim, the attraction lies in the feeling of being at the mercy of the victim, the fear and also in the pressure to satisfy the top.
 As the stimulus is therefore always linked to the compulsion to act, it is also an act of “forced submission“.